iingram/gesturer/blenderGestureAddon/README.md

 Dependencies
 =====================
+Note: Dependencies can now be installed via the `deploy.sh` script!

 To run this plugin, you must install some additional Python libraries inside of Blender, as Blender comes packaged with its own version of Python (in case the user does not have it).
 So you must install the following libraries to `/blender/2.xy/python/lib/python3.4/` (for MacOS, `/blender.app/Contents/Resources/2.xy/python/lib/python3.4/`):

 - [pyserial](https://github.com/pyserial/pyserial)